History of Ohio University: Growth and female education

 Leona Wise Felsted and Janice Battin Bixler each served as dean of women for brief periods in the early 1950s.
 In 1953 Margaret Deppen, an early feminist, was appointed.
-When the positions of dean of women and dean of men were dissolved in 1962, Dean Deppen took the new title Director of Organizations and Activities, retiring in 1975.
+When the positions of dean of women and dean of men were dissolved in 1962, Deppen took the new title Director of Organizations and Activities, retiring in 1975.

-Starting mid–century, the university also began to establish regional campuses throughout southeast Ohio.
-The first, Ohio University – Chillicothe, was opened in 1946 to help eliminate post-World War II overcrowding on the university's main campus.
-The school began with 281 students, 70 percent of which were armed services veterans.
-Later campuses would come in 1946 at Zanesville, 1956 in Ironton and Lancaster, 1957 in St. Clairsville, and 2006 in Proctorville.

 War and activism

 Increased enrollment

 The 20th century saw dramatic growth in student enrollment, academic offerings, and research facilities.
-The World War I and World War II years had seen incredible work of Ohio students and faculty to the Allied war effort, and many service people returned home to embark into college studies.
+The World War I and World War II years had seen incredible work of Ohio students and faculty to the Allied war effort, and many service people returned home to embark on college studies.
+After World War II, the university also began to establish regional campuses throughout southeast Ohio to help reduce overcrowding on the university's main campus.
+The first, Ohio University – Chillicothe, was opened in 1946 with 281 students, 70 percent of which were armed services veterans.
+Later campuses would come in 1946 at Zanesville, 1956 in Ironton and Lancaster, 1957 in St. Clairsville, and 2006 in Proctorville.

 Between 1955 and 1970, undergraduate enrollment tripled from 7,000 to 20,000.
 During this era, the campus grew, with the construction of 25 new dormitories located on two new residential college greens, with radio and television stations, research and classroom facilities, and the construction of the 13,000-seat Convocation Center arena.